pwalczysko/omero-guide-upload/docs/import-cli.rst

 The user importing the data needs to have some admin (or restricted-admin) privileges.
 More information about restricted privileges can be found at \ https://docs.openmicroscopy.org/latest/omero/sysadmins/restricted-admins.html

 The import for another user will be done only as demo since the user is required to have specific privileges.
-We will use a user with login name importer1, who could be in real life e.g. a facility manager\ .
+We will use a user with login name importer1, who could be in real life e.g. a facility manager.

 We will show: